Candle & Soap Making

 • Chinese women have a tradition of using a blend of honey and ground orange seeds to keep their skin blemish-free.

 But history aside, honey is actually a pretty remarkable liquid.
-Honey is primarily known for its humectant and antimicrobial qualities.
-(A humectant is a compound that attracts moisture to itself and helps retain the moisture.)
-Naturally, humectants are wonderful additives to lotions, scrubs and other skin care products.
+Honey is primarily known for its humectant—a compound that attracts moisture to itself and helps retain the moisture—and antimicrobial qualities.
+Naturally, humectants are wonderful oil additives to lotions, scrubs, and other skincare products.

 • 34% Olive